 Put a second row of stitches, just to be sure that the doll is not gonna stay bald after a few hours of play.
 Adjusts the haircut with some scissors snips if necessary

 Sew two beads to make the eyes, and make a few stitches with the embroidery thread for the mouth.

 That’s it!
 A cute doll for your favorite little girl!
-Of course we have to made her a dress, with the scrap fabric of my easy shirt!
+Of course, we have to make her a dress, with the scrap fabric of my easy shirt!

-It was not planned but our sock doll fit perfectly into the DIY barbie house.
+It was not planned but our sock doll fits perfectly into the DIY barbie house.
 Check the post if you want a homemade wood dollhouse.

 If your like it, please, share and make your friends enjoy this post!